raisinbranfan1/GradLife/README.md

 # GradLife
-Optimization of Graduate Student Academic Performance
+Optimization of Graduate Student Academic Performance in a Week

 # Scripts
 transition.jl - returns a sampled probablistic transition from a given state and action

 reward.jl - returns a sampled reward from a given state and action

-grad.jl - trains a model-free policy on chosen hyperparameters Implemented options: Q-Learning, Sarsa, SarsaLambda, Random
+grad.jl - trains a model-free policy with chosen hyperparameters Implemented options: Q-Learning, Sarsa, SarsaLambda, Random

 generate.jl - generate a single run of the student week given a chosen policy

-stats.jl - returns the average cumulative reward from running a chosen policy for a number of times
+stats.jl - returns the average cumulative reward from running a chosen policy for a number of simulations

 # Training files
 grad.Q - stores the state-action values of the current model being trained